-The State's obligations under the ESD will finish in 2020, at which point it will be followed up by the Effort Sharing Regulation.
-The regulation, adopted in May 2018, sets out binding annual greenhouse gas emissions targets for Member States for the period 2021-2030 inclusive.
+The State's obligations under the ESD finish in 2020, at which point they will be followed up by the Effort Sharing Regulation.
+The Effort Sharing Regulation, adopted in May 2018, sets out binding annual greenhouse gas emissions targets for Member States for the period 2021-2030 inclusive.